 - Develop a key management process that automates the process of verifying identity and access rights.
-Active Directory ensures only active organizational users can access and authenticate secure resources.
+Active Directory ensures that only active organizational users can access and authenticate secure resources.

 Note: Encryption is often a computationally-intensive process and may degrade the performance of IT applications or infrastructure if not implemented in an optimal way.
 Be sure to calculate the performance requirements of enterprise services and end-users before implementing encryption methods.
 Develop an implementation strategy, gather requirements, complete test plans, deploy the following best practices of products, and effectively manage ongoing encryption solutions.